renard/cidr/README.md

   * Acme Packet Net-Net 3820 SBC

-Please note that for some devices (suche as Acme Packet) The configuration cannot be reimported as it.
+Please note that for some devices (such as Acme Packet) The configuration might not be reimported as it.